nagarajanchinnasamy/subtotal/README.md

 ## How can I contribute?

 Pull requests are welcome!
-Here are some [Contribution Guidelines](https://github.com/nicolaskruchten/pivottable/blob/master/CONTRIBUTING.md).
+Here are some [Contribution Guidelines](https://github.com/nagarajanchinnasamy/pivottable-subtotal-renderer/blob/master/CONTRIBUTING.md).

 ## I have a question, how can I get in touch?

-Please first check the [Frequently Asked Questions](https://github.com/nicolaskruchten/pivottable/wiki/Frequently-Asked-Questions) and if you can't find what you're looking for there, or in the [wiki](https://github.com/nicolaskruchten/pivottable/wiki), then please [create a GitHub Issue](https://github.com/nicolaskruchten/pivottable/issues/new).
+Please first check the [Frequently Asked Questions](https://github.com/nagarajanchinnasamy/pivottable-subtotal-renderer/wiki/Frequently-Asked-Questions) and if you can't find what you're looking for there, or in the [wiki](https://github.com/nagarajanchinnasamy/pivottable-subtotal-renderer/wiki), then please [create a GitHub Issue](https://github.com/nagarajanchinnasamy/subtotal/issues/new).
 When creating an issue, please try to provide a replicable test case so that others can more easily help you.

 ## Copyright & Licence (MIT License)

-PivotTable.js is © 2012-2013 Nicolas Kruchten, Datacratic, other contributors
+Subtotal.js is © 2016 Nagarajan Chinnasamy, Mindtree, other contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: